dsidirop/MouseHighlightCircle/README.md

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-I don’t charge for MouseHighlightCircle—it’s free for Turtle WoW players!
+I don’t charge for MouseHighlightCircle, it’s free for Turtle WoW players!
 But I do love coffee ☕.
 If you’d like to support me, you can buy me a coffee here: BTC ADDRESSS: bc1qlaurnxw4uxslr35jyxl9uzp3m7z02krwxzt9ef / Thanks for using the addon! 😊